 - In General Hospital, American actress Erin Chambers plays Galway native Siobhan McKenna...with an extremely thick accent that sounds as fake as it is.

 - In The Wild Wild West two episodes - "The Night of the Double-Edged Knife" and "The Night of the Ready-Made Corpse" - feature some actionably bad Irish accents, particularly Elisha Cook in the former and Karen Sharpe hamming it up in the latter ("Terrible!
 TERRIBLE!" indeed).
 On the other hand, "The Night of the Firebrand" has Pernell Roberts not only playing a convincing Irishman but also playing a convincing Irishman pretending to be American!

-- Nominally Irish assassin Nina Williams from the Tekken game series will be played by South African actress Candice Hillebrand in the film adaptation.
+- Nominally Irish assassin Nina Williams from the Tekken game series is played by South African actress Candice Hillebrand in the film adaptation.

 - Henry of No More Heroes fame is played by Quinton Flynn.
 Quite fitting, considering the voice actor of Henry's rival and twin brother Travis Touchdown pulls a Fake American accent.

 - Sean Devlin, the Irish protagonist of The Saboteur is played by the English voice actor Robin Atkin Downes, and he isn't all that convincing.